Recipe at A Glance

 pineapple slices in a ziploc bag

-1. Slice and place the pineapple in a ziplock bag with 2 tablespoons of maple syrup and toss to coat.
+1. Fresh pineapple spears: Slice and place the pineapple in a ziplock bag with 2 Tbsp of maple syrup.

 marinated flank steak placed on the grill

-1. Grill steak at 450°F. Sear for 1-2 minutes on each side with the grill open then transfer it to indirect heat.
+1. Grill steak at 450°F: Sear for 4-5 minutes on each side with the grill closed, until internal temp reaches 130°F.

 pineapple and red bell pepper slices placed on a grill